mpaolone/coatjava/reconstruction/alert/src/main/java/org/jlab/rec/atof/ATOF_RECON/README.md

 used mvn clean install to compile those programs and succesfully compiled in ifarm or local directory.
+All of the programs in each directory can be compiled and run to produce the output.
+Need to git clone and run "mvn clean install".
+Then run using java -jar target/.jar hipofile